Information Spillover in Multiple Zero-sum Games: Main Result 1: Equilibrium Payoff-Set Characterization

-Our first main result (Theorem \ref{main1}) provides a sufficient condition under which the equilibrium payoffs of the informed player in $\mathcal{G}(p^0)$ permits a simple characterization.
-In particular, this characterization implies that the game $\mathcal{G}(p^0)$ might have a continuum of equilibrium payoffs.
-We now introduce the necessary concepts and state our main result in full generality.
-The remainder of the section is dedicated to the proof and additional consequences of the result we would like to highlight.
+Our first main result (main result 1) has two parts: The first part of main result 1 is Theorem \ref{mainthm1} which provides a sufficient condition under which the ex-ante equilibrium payoffs of the informed player in $\mathcal{G}(p^0)$ permits a simple characterization.
+The second part of our main result 1 is Theorem \ref{main1}, which provides a general class of games under which that sufficient condition holds.
+The two results provide a condition under which $\mathcal{G}(p^0)$ has a continuum of equilibrium payoffs.